MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 If a provider needs more claims, they can configured them with [optional claims for id_token](/entra/identity-platform/optional-claims).

 >[!NOTE]
->Optional claims need to be configured for each cloud environment, whether the application is multi-tenant or created for each tenant.
-For public Azure and Azure for US Government, if a multi-tenant application is used, then a different application that includes AppId is required for each environment.
+>Regardless of how the application is created, the provider needs to configure optional claims for each cloud environment.
+If a multi-tenant application is used for public Azure and Azure for US Government, each cloud environment requires a different application and application ID.

 ##  Add an EAM to Entra ID

 External identity provider information is stored in each tenant's Authentication methods policy as an authentication method of externalAuthenticationMethodConfiguration type.
 Each provider has one entry in the list object of the policy.
-For the authentication method framework, each entry states whether it’s enabled, the include groups capable to use the method, and the exclude groups that aren't allowed to use the method.
+To comply with the authentication method framework, each entry needs to state:

+- If the method is enabled
+- The include groups that can use the method
+- The exclude groups that can't use the method

-Conditional Access Policy Administrators can create a policy with the Require MFA Grant to set the MFA requirement for user sign-in.
+Conditional Access Administrators can create a policy with the Require MFA Grant to set the MFA requirement for user sign-in.
 External authentication methods aren't currently supported with authentication strengths.

 For more information about how to add an external authentication method in the Microsoft Entra admin center, see [Manage an external authentication method in Microsoft Entra ID (Preview)](how-to-authentication-external-method-manage.md).